The organisers of the 4th NEUBIAS Conference welcome you!

 The 4th Annual Conference of NEUBIAS, gathering the whole BioImage Analysis Community into a multi-faceted event, offers two parallel Training Schools for selected early career and advanced analysts and a Working Meeting (Taggathon) for invited taggers, which precede a Large Symposium dedicated to recent Scientific Developments and Open Tools in BioImage Analysis.
 Participation in the Symposium is open to all from academia and industry, where participants will be accepted until all spots are filled.

-Training Schools and Taggathon are taking place at the Interdisciplinary Institute for Neurosciences of the University of Bordeaux from February 29th to March 3rd, 2020, followed by the symposium which is hosted at the ENSEIRB MATMECA campus in the city center of Bordeaux on March 4, 5 and 6, 2020.
+Training Schools and Taggathon are hosted by the Bordeaux Imaging Center and the Interdisciplinary Institute for Neurosciences of the University of Bordeaux from February 29th to March 3rd, 2020, followed by the symposium which takes place at the ENSEIRB MATMECA campus in the city center of Bordeaux on March 4, 5 and 6, 2020.

 Topics of the Symposium